baleato/bitcoin-hackathon/README.md

 Implementation details
 ----------------------

-The system is based in Bitcoin multisignature addresses (2 of 2), used between customer and NoRiskWallet and between NoRiskWallet and merchant
+The system is based on Bitcoin multisignature addresses (2 of 2), used between customer and NoRiskWallet and between NoRiskWallet and merchant.

 Both users and merchants establish a payment channel with NoRiskWallet.

-The user puts locks for sometime an amount is willing to partially spend.
+The user locks for sometime an amount that (s)he is willing to spend(partialy or totaly).

 The merchant agrees to have a payment channel with NoRiskWallet where NoRiskWallet locks some funds for a limited period of time.

-After payment channels are opened and confirmed in the bictoin blockchain a user can create in collaboration with merchant and NoRiskWallet, two Bitcoin transactions that depend on each other and have to be signed in an specific order to:
+After payment channels are opened and confirmed in the bictoin blockchain a user can safely create, in collaboration with merchant and NoRiskWallet, two Bitcoin transactions that depend on each other and have to be signed in an specific order to:

-1. pay the merchant without possibility of being double spend (with the merchant's signature)
+1. pay the merchant without possibility of being double spend (without the merchant's signature)
-2. return the collateral NoRiskWallet locked without possibility of loosing funds
+2. return the NoRiskWallet locked collateral without possibility of loosing funds
 3. customer having the final word in approving the whole chain of transactions

-The transactions should follow a flow like the one described in the diagrams below:
+The transactions should follow the flows described in the diagrams below:

 ![alt text](images/Account charging.png "Customer charging the NoRiskWallet")
 ![alt text](images/seller connection.png "Seller establishing payment channel with NoRiskWallet")